 - Shade structure: Don’t organize your gear underneath the shade structure.

-- Camp: Your day zero camp (called First Camp) is just downstream.
+- Camp: Your camp (called Night Zero Camp) is just downstream.
 Between the ramp and camp is 0.1 miles of flat water.
 There is no need to rig to flip when you float to your camp.